A2osX/A2osX/.Docs/Command Guide.md

 | ----- |
 | DHCPCLNT |

+I am not sure if this command is even used any more.
+RGXX??

 ### HTTPD

 | Command |
 | ----- |
 | HTTPD |

+HTTPD is a server process thats listens for incomming requests to server web pages from your A2osX system.
+It listens for these requests on port 80.
+This server process is in development and is in fact being used for test purposes only right now.
+Further document and options will be made available in a future A2osX release.

 ### TCPIPD

 | Command |
 | ----- |
 | TCPIPD |

+This is the main network command.
+RGXX needs to explain it to us all.

 ARP,IP,ICMP,UDP & TCP ok